paiva/archives/README.md

 Let C = {Set of cams belonging to a research space location L}.
 Let T be the timepoint where a log is created.
 Then,

 log = (CAM id, location, timepoint, video file)

+### After Effects
+---

+After Effects will be used to simulate the UI (time recorded, location of the video, day) shown in the above image.